Esynex/.github/profile/README.md

 # Esynex

+## Largest All purpose No. 01
 ### AI-Powered Messaging Automation for Businesses

 <br>

 # 🚧 UNDER CONSTRUCTION 🚧

 **This project is actively being built.
-Features, UI, and documentation are subject to change.**
+Features, UI, and documentation are subject to change.
+Application is privately held so if needed request to view repositories.**

 <br>